developitkris/Wk3-Project/README.md

-# _Beep Bop_
+# _Beep Boop_

-#### _If input is 0 or 1, output Beep or Bop accordingly.
+#### _If input is 0 or 1, output Beep or Boop accordingly.
 If number is divisible by 3, output: "I'm sorry, Dave.
 I'm afraid I can't do that.", March 30, 2018_

 #### By _**Kristi Hwang**_